FrayxRulez/SharpPdf417/README.md

 How to
 ======
-A sample Windows Form project is included in the solution.
+A  Windows Form sample is included in the solution.
 In Xaml you can use WriteableBitmap to set pixels directly

 Install
 =======